-sexual abuse of a child means the use of a child by another person for his or her own sexual stimulation or gratification or for that of others.
+sexual abuse of a child or young person means the use of a child or young person by another person for his or her own sexual stimulation or gratification or for that of others.
 It includes:

-- making sexual advances to a child using any form of communication; - exposing oneself indecently to a child; - having or attempting to have vaginal or anal intercourse with a child; - penetrating or attempting to penetrate a child's vagina or anus with an object or any bodily part; - kissing, touching, holding or fondling or attempting to kiss, touch, hold or fondle a child in a sexual manner; - staring at or secretly watching a child for the purpose of sexual stimulation or gratification; - making any gesture or action of a sexual nature in a child's presence; - making sexual references or innuendo in a child's presence using any form of communication; - discussing or inquiring about personal matters of a sexual nature with a child; - possessing, creating or exposing children to child exploitation material of a sexual nature; - exposing a child to any form of sexually explicit or suggestive material including clothing with sexually explicit images or messages; - giving goods, money, attention or affection in exchange for sexual activities with a child; - giving goods, money, attention or affection in exchange for images of a child for the purpose of sexual gratification of themselves or others; - encouraging, or forcing or attempting to encourage or force a child: - o to sexually touch or fondle another person; - o to perform oral sex; - o either to masturbate self or others, or to watch others masturbate; and - o to engage in or watch any other sexual activity.
+- making sexual advances using any form of communication; - exposing oneself indecently; - having or attempting to have vaginal or anal intercourse; - penetrating or attempting to penetrate a child or young person's vagina or anus with an object or any bodily part; - kissing, touching, holding or fondling or attempting to kiss, touch, hold or fondle a child or young person in a sexual manner;

+- staring at or secretly watching a child or young person for the purpose of sexual stimulation or gratification; - making any gesture or action of a sexual nature in a child or young person's presence; - making sexual references or innuendo in a child or young person's presence using any form of communication; - discussing or inquiring about personal matters of a sexual nature with a child or young person; - possessing, creating or exposing a child or young person to child exploitation material of a sexual nature; - exposing a child or young person to any form of sexually explicit or suggestive material including clothing with sexually explicit images or messages; - giving goods, money, attention or affection in exchange for sexual activities with a child or young person; - giving goods, money, attention or affection in exchange for images of a child or young person for the purpose of sexual gratification of themselves or others; - encouraging, or forcing or attempting to encourage or force a child or young person: - o to sexually touch or fondle another person; - o to perform oral sex; - o either to masturbate self or others, or to watch others masturbate; and - to engage in or watch any other sexual activity.

-Sexual abuse of a child does not include:
+Sexual abuse of a child or young person does not include: